Skip to main content

 Remove distractions

-Put screens aside and close anything that pulls your attention.
-No scrolling, no quick replies, no multitasking.
-Let the meal be the only thing happening.
+No scrolling, no quick replies, no multitasking — allow the meal to be the only activity in the moment.

 Set the table

-You don’t need anything elaborate.
-A plate, a cup, a napkin—arranged with intention—signal to your mind that this moment matters.
+A plate, a cup, and a napkin arranged with care signal to the mind that this moment deserves attention rather than haste.

 Chew slowly